 Ask for help with account recovery.
 Family organizers and team administrators can help you regain access to your 1Password account if you forget your Master Password or lose your Secret Key.
 Designating someone you trust as a family organizer or team administrator is the best way to make sure you’ll always have access to your 1Password account.

 Use 1Password on multiple devices.
 One of the benefits of having a 1Password account is the ability to access your data from anywhere.
-Install the 1Password app on all your devices to ensure that you always have access to your data, even if something goes wrong with one them.
+Install the 1Password app on all your devices to ensure that you always have access to your data, even if something goes wrong with one of them.